 Should I Plead Guilty in My DUI Case?

-More often that not, it makes more sense to fight the DUI case instead of plead guilty.
+More often than not, it makes more sense to fight the DUI case instead of pleading guilty.
 This is because errors are often uncovered during your attorney’s investigation of the case, including:

 - Malfunctions in equipment like breathalyzers that could lead to falsely high readings